Talk about sensory overload.

 Mix brown sugar, granulated sugar, oil, pumpkin and eggs together until smooth.

-In a separate bowl, mix flour, baking powder, baking soda, cinnamon, cloves, and ginger until combined.
+In a separate bowl, mix flour, salt, baking powder, baking soda, cinnamon, cloves, and ginger until combined.

 Mix wet and dry ingredients until combined, then add bacon if desired (adding bacon to batter is optional).